Gamesright

 • Purposes of processing: Provision of contractual services and customer service; contact requests and communication; administration and response to inquiries; feedback (e.g. collecting feedback via online form); provision of our online offering and user-friendliness.

-• Legal basis: Contract performance and pre-contractual inquiries (Art.
-6 Para.
-1 Clause 1 Letter b.
-GDPR); Legitimate interests (Art.
-6 Para.
-1 Clause 1 Letter f.
-GDPR).
+• Legal basis: Contractual fulfillment and pre-contractual inquiries (Art.
+6 (1) (b) GDPR); Legitimate interests (Art.
+6 (1) (f) GDPR).

 Further information on processing procedures, methods and services: